Smolny Institute of Noble Maidens: After 1917

-In October 1917, the institute, headed by Princess Vera Golitsyna, moved to Novocherkassk.
+In October 1917, as a result of the October Revolution, the institute, then headed by Princess Vera Golitsyna, moved to Novocherkassk, the centre of the Don Army counter-revolution.

 The last Russian release took place in February 1919 in Novocherkassk.
-Already in the summer of 1919, the institute left Russia and continued to work in Serbia where it would continue to teach the daughters of white emigres until 1932.
+In the summer of 1919, with the Russian Civil War intensifying, the institute left Russia and was re-established in Serbia, where it would continue to teach the daughters of white emigres until 1932.

+The vacated building of the Smolny Institute was taken up by Lenin as the headquarters of the victorious Bolshevik Party, and as such featured prominently in annals of the October Revolution.